raydonovan/xmrig/README.md

 "user": "your_wallet",
 ...

-But without http server and SSL/TLS (above)
+But without http server and SSL/TLS (above), but good size for portable!

 #### [Download for 64-bit with SSL/TLS support](https://github.com/lotus1313/xmrig/files/2612130/xmrig-2.8.3-64-bit-SSL.tar.gz)
 OR